Rockingham, Nova Scotia: History

 The first Europeans to settle in what was to become Rockingham were foreign Protestant farmers and innkeepers, starting in 1784.
 While the inns were too close to the city to benefit from stage coach traffic, they were conveniently located for drovers bringing their livestock to the Halifax market.
 Drovers lodged at the inns and kept their animals in the pastures while they arranged for their sale and slaughter.

 In the 1840s, William Evens and William Davey bought properties on the western shore of the basin.
 Evens, a butcher, built a slaughterhouse, while Davey established a large inn called the Four Mile House.
 When the Nova Scotia Railway was being built the two men persuaded the railway board to locate the first stop at Four Mile House.
 On 1 February 1855, the first ceremonial run of the Nova Scotia Railway came to Four Mile House.
 The village that grew up around the railway station took the name "Four Mile House".

 The construction of the Nova Scotia Railway in 1855 altered the character of the community.
 Destruction of the shoreline cut off farmers from some resources, but eventually the railway helped the village to grow and prosper.
 Country life was now easily accessible; wealthy families built grand summer homes and transient visitors enjoyed staying at the Wayside Inn (formerly the Five Mile House) and other tourist accommodations in Rockingham.

-The Four Mile House district was selected by the Roman Catholic Sisters of Charity of Saint Vincent de Paul in the early 1870s for a convent and institution of higher learning.
+The Four Mile House district was selected by the Roman Catholic Sisters of Charity of Saint Vincent de Paul (Halifax) in the early 1870s for a convent and institution of higher learning.
 Mount Saint Vincent was built up the hill on a large parcel of land almost directly opposite the Nova Scotia Railway station.
 In 1873, the convent, along with its women's finishing school, Mount Saint Vincent Academy and associated residence facilities opened after approximately one year of construction.